 "Carlos Lockspur." he said, offering a hand with a raised brow.
 The name sounded familiar, like he had just heard it.
 "Ahh...
 Dont take this the wrong way, but weren't you killed in the crash?" he asked.

-"You need to make contact to imprint"
+"You need to make contact to imprint a memory."

 "Is she up to her old tricks?"

-"Unfortunately,.
-And thanks to what the two of you did here today.
-There are many, Liliths now."
-Carolyn explained.
-"One from this timeline, one from the first timeline."
-She smiled and added, "One in every timeline."
+"Isn't she always?"
+Carolyn asked.
+"Thanks to what the two of you did here today.
+There are many Liliths now.
+One from this timeline, one from my timeline."
+She smiled and added, "One from every timeline."

-"It was her." he said, touching his arm.
+"It was her," he said, touching his arm.
 "She saved me."

 "Two times in as many hours."

 Lockspur rose to his feet and Carolyn stepped away.
 "It was not an act of kindness.
-She only saved me for her own selfish purposes.
+She saved me for her own purposes.
 She needs me.
 I still have purpose."
 He jammed a trembling finger in Carolyn's face and added, "She uses people like pawns in a game."

 "What dark things?"
-Lockspur didn't ask how she knew the ship was damaged or who they were.
+Lockspur didn't ask how she knew he damaged the ship or who they were.
 Those were big picture questions that rarely, if ever, ended in answers.
 It was the certainty in Carolyn's voice that convinced Lockspur.
 But if she knew that much about what was happening now, and going to happen later, she also knew he no longer had any way to fix the busted ship.
 Moss had dragged him off the bridge without his tools.
 "Sorry, but I can't help you.
 I lost my tools back on the bridge."

-Carolyn turned to the now sitting raptor, who picked a large black backpack off the ground and handed it to her, "Did you get it all?"
+Carolyn turned to the now sitting raptor, who picked a large black backpack off the ground and handed it to her.
+"Did you get it all?"

 Binky snorted and nodded her head.